Recovering p-adic valuations from pro-p Galois groups: Application: the Birational Section Conjecture

 with exact rows.
 Here $G_w$ denotes the Galois group of the residue field extension.
 It is known that the bottom row admits sections (see e.g. \cite{kpr}).
-Any choice of such induces a section $s_w$ of (8) such that $s(G_K) \subset D_w$, which is unique up to conjugation by an element of $G_{\overline{K}(X)}$.
-Any member of the `bouquet' of sections obtained in this manner is said to lie over $a$.
+Any choice of such induces a section $s_w$ of (\ref{exact_sequence}) such that $s(G_K) \subset D_w$.
+The set of sections $s_w$ obtained in this way is typically referred to as a `bouquet' of sections, and the members of the bouquet are said to lie over $a$.
+The different decomposition subgroups $D_w$ corresponding to different prolongations of $w$ to $K(X)^{sep}$ form a conjugacy class under $G_{K(X)}$.
 In a similar manner, if $v$ is a valuation which is trivial on $K$ and has residue field $K$, the same discussion shows that $v$ induces a `bouquet' of sections which are said to lie over $v$.
 We call such valuations {\bf $K$-valuations}.

-The \emph{birational anabelian section conjecture} of Grothendieck says that \emph{every} section of (8) lies over a unique $a \in X(K)$.
+The \emph{birational anabelian section conjecture} of Grothendieck says that, for certain fields $K$, \emph{every} section of \ref{exact_sequence} lies over a unique $a \in X(K)$.
 This was proved in \cite{koe3} in the case where $K$ is a finite extension of $\mathbb{Q}_p$.
-Pop later showed in \cite{popmeta} that one could obtain a bijection already by considering a much smaller quotient of (8), the maximal $\Z / p\Z$ elementary meta-abelian quotient.
-Conjecture 1 implies that if the groundfield contains $\zeta_p$, then one obtains a bijection when considering the maximal pro-$p$ quotient.
-This already follows from Pop's Theorem, but the proof we give is independent.